glimpse-editor/glimpse-editor.github.io/content/downloads.md

 You can download previous versions for Windows [from Github](https://github.com/glimpse-editor/Glimpse/releases/).

 ### Linux
-We distribute Glimpse Image Editor 0.1.2 on Flathub for end users.
+We distribute Glimpse Image Editor 0.1.2 on Flathub and Snapcraft for end users.
 We also provide a source tarball for Linux distribution maintainers.
 A Linux AppImage will be published before the end of March 2020.

 #### Flatpak
 If Flatpak is not already installed on your machine, follow these instructions: https://flatpak.org/setup/